 40,000 Pilgrims on the Velikoretsky Way of St. Nicholas

 This amazing pilgrimage, began in 1668 after the miraculous icon of St. Nicholas was found in 1383.
 It continued even after the 1918 Revolution.
 Even though the icon itself disappeared during the 1930s, pilgrims continued to come, bearing St. Nicholas icons, though they were harassed, arrested and some even martyred.
 When persecution increased after World War II, the pilgrimage still continued into the 1950s with over 6000 pilgrims.
-Krushchev’s renewed religious persecution was particularly directed against Velikoretsky.
+Krushchev's renewed religious persecution was particularly directed against Velikoretsky.
 The procession was banned and the church destroyed.
 Despite police presence and arrests, small groups of 3-5 people still came.
 This continued until 1989 when a shorter procession was allowed.
-The tradition survived decades of prohibition and persecution and the pilgrimage was fully reinstated in 1990.
+The tradition survived decades of prohibition and persecution before the pilgrimage was fully reinstated in 1990.
 The great popularity of the Velikoretsky icon and the many miracles attributed to it were important to the development of the prominent place St. Nicholas holds in the Russian Orthodox Church.

 In 1383 a peasant named Semyon Agalakov was passing through the woods near the Velikaya River and saw a great light in the woods, as if from many candles.
 Afraid, he continued on his way.
 Upon his return he again saw the radiant light and felt drawn toward it.
 Making the sign of the cross, he drew near and found the source of the light.
 It was an icon of Saint Nicholas with scenes of his life.